dariemcarlosdev/SecureCleanApiWaf/docs/CleanArchitecture/Projects/01-Domain-Layer.md

 ---

-*This documentation is maintained as part of the SecureCleanApiWaf Clean Architecture Demo project.*
+*This documentation is maintained as part of the CleanArchitecture.ApiTemplate Clean Architecture Demo project.*
-*For the latest updates, visit the [GitHub repository](https://github.com/dariemcarlosdev/SecureCleanApiWaf).*
+*For the latest updates, visit the [GitHub repository](https://github.com/dariemcarlosdev/CleanArchitecture.ApiTemplate).*